microsoftgraph/msgraph-sample-android/Demos/04-add-msgraph/README.md

     1. Sync the dependencies with the project by selecting **File > Sync Project with Gradle Files**.

-        1. When Sync throws an error said cannot find the microsoft-graph
+        1. Sync the dependencies with the project by selecting **File > Sync Project with Gradle Files**.

             1. Add the following code to the project build.gradle file 'allprojects' section:

               ```gradle
                 maven { url "https://dl.bintray.com/microsoftgraph/Maven" }
               ```
-        2. When execution failed for task ':app:transformResourcesWithMergeJavaResForDebug'.

-            1. Add the following code to the project /app/build.gradle file android section
+            2. Add the following code to the project /app/build.gradle file android section

               ```gradle
                   packagingOptions{